C3n7ral051nt4g3ncy/TraceLabs-Flag-Categories-Guide/README.md

 - Do not speculate

 ## ➡️ 🕒  Advancing the Timeline - 700 Points
-**Information about the Missing Person's activity the missing date**
+**Information about the Missing Person's activity after the missing date**

 What to do ✅ :
 - Submit photos of the MP taken after the missing date (confirmed with Exif or during a big event for example)